FeatureByte vs Metaflow

 - Who is it best for?

-- It's best for data scientists and ML engineers looking to streamline their workflows.
+- It is best for data scientists and ML engineers seeking a code-first feature engineering platform.

 - What is this tool?